 Reproductive Courtship of Axolotls

-Ambystoma mexicanum undergo internal and oviparous sexual reproduction.
+Ambystoma mexicanum undergoes internal and oviparous sexual reproduction.
 The male initiates reproduction by nudging the female then releases small gelatinous masses shaped like cones, called spermatophores, containing sperm.
 The female axolotl picks up one of the sperm packets and fertilizes her eggs internally.

 If you are interested in commercially breeding Mexican axolotls, you can store the spermatophores for later use or transport them without much difficulty.
 Figiel (2020) concluded that it is possible to store A. mexicanum spermatophores at temperatures of 0, 3, and 6°C for 28 days.
 Additionally, Rivera et al. (2021) propose a protocol for the cryopreservation of axolotl spermatophores.